 Many schools have adopted cloud technologies both in the classroom and administrative offices.
 Google for Education and Microsoft 365 are by far the two most used cloud applications in this market.
 And, while both have native security capabilities, they are limited or require expensive license upgrades to come close to the level of protection schools need.
 Until recently, K-12 cloud application security innovation had lagged behind the surge in cloud technology adoption.

 Thus, the cloud application security industry was born.
-Though officially dubbed Cloud Access Security Broker (CASB) by Gartner, we feel this, perhaps more recognizable name, is a bit of a misnomer.
+Officially dubbed Cloud Access Security Broker (CASB) by Gartner, this (perhaps more recognizable name) is a bit of a misnomer.
 Because cloud application security does so much more than simply broker access to the cloud.

 Cloud application security uses the app’s APIs to not only track access (information going into and being sent out of the app), but also monitors and reports on what is going on in the app once someone logs in.
 Cloud application security solutions are designed specifically to provide a strong level of visibility, control and protection of these types of applications and the data associated with them.
 Let’s dig in a little more…

 Cloud application security is a fundamental control layer of cloud security.
 It’s primarily concerned with analyzing and controlling what is happening in your school’s web applications like Google G Suite, Google Drive, Office 365 Mail, OneDrive, SharePoint, Slack, Box, Dropbox and ShareFile.